Getsov/Motorsport-Events-Server/README.md

 - **Method:** `POST`
 - **Endpont:** `/events/like/:id`

+Every user can recover their password.
+To fulfill the request, the `user` must provide `email`.
+A new `password` will be send to the given email address.
 - **Method:** `POST`
 - **Endpont:** `/user/reset-password`
   Body: JSON-formatted data

-Password-reset: Every user can recover their password.
-To fulfill the request, the `user` must provide `email`.
-A new `password` will be send to the given email address.